ewjay/fapiwiki/FAPI_Meeting_Notes_2020-07-01_Atlantic.rst

 IMF Institute of International Finance (Don)
 ---------------------------------------------
-* Next week.
+July 9th at 8am Singapore / 9am Tokyo / 10am Sydney
+July 8th at 5pm San Francisco / 8pm Washington

+Nat will do a Keynote for this Policy Workshop.
-* FAPI + eKYC -- keynote for Policy Workshop
+* Topic: FAPI + eKYC

 EC DGConnect (Mark)
 ------------------------------